openstack-infra/system-config/doc/source/gerrit.rst

 Puppet and its related scripts are able to create the new project in Gerrit, create the new project on Github, create a local git replica on the Gerrit host, configure the project Access Controls, and create new groups in Gerrit that are mentioned in the Access Controls.
-The only potential piece missing from this process is the management of group membership, which is currently performed through launchpad.
 You might also want to configure Zuul and Jenkins to run tests on the new project.
 The details for that process are in the next section.